spietika/restson-rust/README.md

 // Posts data to http://httpbin.org/post
 client.post((), &data).unwrap();
 ```
 In addition to the basic `post` interface, it is also possible to provide query parameters with `post_with` function.
-Also, `post_capture` and `post_capture_with` interfaces allow to capture and deserialize the message body returned by the server in the POST request.
+Also, `post_capture` and `post_capture_with` interfaces allow to capture and deserialize the message body returned by the server in the POST request (capture requests need type-annotation in the call).

 **PUT**

-HTTP PUT requests are also supported and the interface is similar to POST interface: `put`, `put_with`, `put_capture` and `put_capture_with` functions are available.
+HTTP PUT requests are also supported and the interface is similar to POST interface: `put`, `put_with`, `put_capture` and `put_capture_with` functions are available (capture requests need type-annotation in the call).

 **PATCH**